Skip to content

 16. What is your timeline for deciding on a new vendor?

-17. What criteria do you use to evaluate new solutions’ return on investment (ROI)?
+17. What decision criteria do you use to evaluate new solutions’ return on investment (ROI)?

 Results are important!
 Understanding what your prospect is looking for helps assess alignment.